Basic Competences

 Importance of basic competences

-The lack of these competencies limit learning, employment and social participation oportunities, so their development is a priority in educational and social policies at an international level.
+The lack of these competencies limit learning, employment and social participation opportunities, so their development is a priority in educational and social policies at an international level.

 A basis for lifelong learning

 The basic competences do not constitute an arrival point, but a starting point.
-Their strengthening allow people continue learning, adapt to technological and social changes and develop other complex competencies throughout life.
+Their strengthening allow people continue learning, adapting to technological and social changes and developing other complex competences throughout life.

-As a whole, literacy, numeracy and digital competence (ICT) form a central core of capacities that support personal, social and professional development, and thay they result essential to perform well with autonomy and responsability in current society.
+In set, literacy, numeracy and digital competence (ICT) form a central core of capabilities that support personal, social and professional development, and that they result essential for performing well with autonomy and responsibility in current society.

 Trabajamos por la mejora de la empleabilidad a través de los procesos de validación de las competencias personales y profesionales.